- How to Spot an Amateur Buyer

 Seth Baker is an experienced multifamily real estate broker who will guide you through the corridors of power and wealth in a way that commands respect from everyone you deal with.

 There are proven methods to know if the buyer you’re talking to really has the money and intent.
 Seth can recognize the signs, and tell very quickly if you’re wasting your time or might even be getting into trouble.

-Seth Baker knows all the ingredients to a win/win transaction and in what order they need to happen.
-He talks to decision makers at Canadian REITs regulary, knows their names and what they need in order to approve a deal.
+Seth knows all the ingredients to a win/win transaction and in what order they need to happen.
+He talks to decision makers at Canadian REITs regularly and knows what they need in order to approve a deal.